donfiore - Fotolia

 “The best way forward is to achieve an adequacy finding from the EC because it is the most straight-forward arrangement for data flows between the UK and the European Union to continue,” she told the House of Lords EU Home Affairs Sub-Committee.

-However, like other experts presenting evidence to the committee, Denning said an adequacy finding is achieved only through a formal legislative process that takes time.
+However, like other experts presenting evidence to the committee, Denham said an adequacy finding is achieved only through a formal legislative process that takes time.

 In fact, previous witnesses have said it could take up to three years for EC to assess whether the UK, as a third-party country, is deemed to have an adequate data protection regime in terms of legislation, custom and practice.